convissor/ubuntu_laptop_installation/readme.md

 To lock the screen, hit CTRL-ALT-L

 To check DNS settings, call `nm-tool`

+To install Netflix Desktop, run the `netflix-desktop.sh` script from this repository

 To change the password of the encrypted drive.
 Watch bootup for which device is being decrypted (eg: `sda5_crypt`).
 If the drive is something other than